ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 * The B and BL instructiond have a range of +/-128MiB.
 This is typically used for function / procedure calls.

+* A series of MOVZ and up to 3 MOVK instructions can be used to construct a 64-bit value

 * Static linkers may insert a veneer (a sequence of instructions) to implement a relocated B or BL to a destination further away than the +/-128MiB range.
 The size of executable sections must be limited to